 Call and Response1

 A long time ago, back in the last millennium, I remember sending out calls on email lists.
-And while I waited for responses to come back, I could visualise the calls going out into a vast assembled body of communication networks and peoples, all with their own collectives and networks in turn (offline as well as online).
+And while I waited for responses to come back, I could visualise and sense the calls going out into a vast assembled body of communication networks and peoples, all with their own collectives and networks in turn (offline as well as online).
 And responses would always come back, as reliable as an echo, but not an echo, as each reply would be unique and distinctive, coming live and afresh from the senders.

 I came to inhabit and rely on this vast body, although most parts of the body were so distant that I couldn’t even see or feel them.
 And I felt simultaneously like part of a limb on the body as well as part of a central nervous system/brain that could send signals out to other limbs and perimeters.
 Belonging truly is a Superpower.6